What are the costs in obtaining HECM reverse mortgage?

 You will pay an origination fee to compensate the lender for processing your HECM loan.
-A lender can charge a HECM origination fee up to $2,500 if your home is valued at less than $125,000.
-If your home is valued at more than $125,000, lenders can charge 2% of the first $200,000 of your home’s value plus 1% of the amount over $200,000.
+A lender can charge the greater of $2,500 or 2% of the first $200,000 of your home’s value plus 1% of the amount over $200,000.
 HECM origination fees are capped at $6,000.

 - Servicing Fee

 Lenders or their agents provide servicing throughout the life of the HECM.
 Servicing includes sending you account statements, disbursing loan proceeds and making certain that you keep up with loan requirements such as paying real estate taxes and hazard insurance premium.
 Lenders may charge a monthly servicing fee of no more than $35.
 At loan origination, the lender may set aside the servicing fee and deduct the fee from your available funds.
 Each month the monthly servicing fee is added to your loan balance.
 Lenders may also choose to include the servicing fee in the mortgage interest rate.